owaspsamm/website/content/en/internal/performance-plan.md

 Re-run Lighthouse on the same pages, same conditions, same time of day if possible.
 Document deltas.
 If a target is missed, decide: fix more, or accept and document why.

 **Targets:**
-- Lighthouse Performance ≥ 90 on all tier-1 and tier-2 pages (desktop preset).
+- Lighthouse Performance â‰¥ 90 on all tier-1 and tier-2 pages (desktop preset).
-- Lighthouse Performance ≥ 75 on the same pages with mobile preset (Slow 4G + 4× CPU).
+- Lighthouse Performance â‰¥ 75 on the same pages with mobile preset (Slow 4G + 4× CPU).
 - LCP < 2.5s on tier-1.
 - INP < 200ms on tier-1.
 - CLS < 0.1 on all tested pages.